-North Carolina Dram Shop liability law prohibits bars, restaurants, ABC stores and other establishments from providing alcohol to customers who are intoxicated or to people who are under 21 years old.
+North Carolina Dram Shop liability law prohibits bars, restaurants, ABC stores and other establishments from serving alcohol to certain customers.
 Juries can hold these businesses liable for damages when their actions result in drunk driving accidents.
 Similarly, people who serve alcohol at gatherings or parties in their homes could be liable when their guests drive drunk and cause car accidents and harm to others.
-This is known as Social Host liability.
+Known as social host liability, party-holders are still liable if someone drinks and drives.

 North Carolina state statutes regulate the sale of alcohol.
 These statutes specifically prohibit giving or selling alcohol to intoxicated people or to underage people by licensees of permittees of the State.
 State appeals court decisions have allowed injured victims to seek compensation from bars and other businesses for their injuries, medical bills, and other damages.